RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

  - `--net=host` &#8594; Is needed to have access to the host network interfaces inside the container.
  - `--privileged` &#8594; Needed to have permissions over network interfaces (mode switching).
  - `-p 3000:3000` &#8594; Open port to access to BeEF control panel from the host.
  - `-v /path/to/some/dir/on/your/host:/io` &#8594; It maps a directory from host to the container.
-Useful to use external files like dictionaries or whatever.
+Useful to use external files like dictionaries, get pots after successfull attacks or whatever.
+ - `-v /path/to/another/dir/on/your/host:/opt/airgeddon/plugins` &#8594; It maps another directory from host to the container.
+Useful if you want to run a plugin inside the container.
  - `-e DISPLAY=$(env | grep DISPLAY | awk -F "=" '{print $2}')` &#8594; It overwrites the needed var to connect to local X Window system.
 DISPLAY=:0 is used by default so you can avoid this parameter if you already have set DISPLAY=:0 var on your host system.
  - `v1s1t0r1sh3r3/airgeddon` &#8594; Is the name and tag of the image. `v1s1t0r1sh3r3/airgeddon` is the stable version and is the same as `v1s1t0r1sh3r3/airgeddon:latest`.
 Alternatively you can use `v1s1t0r1sh3r3/airgeddon:beta` for development version.